pocketworks/pocketworks-web-2017/_jobs/digital-product-designer.md

   startups and established businesses.
 ---

-## How we see design
+## Is this a good fit for you?

-Do you believe the best digital products come from collaboration and iteration?
-Taking steps to create empathy with audiences is hugely important to designing successful products?
-Do you understand how to take quantative data and feed it into future product iterations?
+* Do you believe the best digital products come from collaboration and iteration?
+* Do you take steps to create empathy with audiences when designing successful products?
+* Do you understand how to take quantative data and feed it into future product iterations?
+* Do you like to work quickly and pragmatically, using guerilla tactics where necessary

 If so, you might be a good for for who we're looking for.

-We like to move quickly and pragmatically; finding the fastest and leanest ways to create success for our clients without compromising the integrety of our design processes.

 Right now we're not perfect in our design practices but want to raise the bar.
 We hope you can help.